SBigz/free-food-menus-api/README.md

 ## **Introduce 🍺**

-APIs free with nearly 700 dishes and 15 menus.
-You can interact with them simply!
+Welcome to the forked version of the Free Food Menus API!
+This resource grants you access to an extensive range of food-related information for free.
+It includes approximately 700 dishes and 15 distinct menus.
+Engaging with the API is incredibly simple!

 <br />

 ## **Our best menu 🍔**